Rannek/Arch/README.md

 </p>

 # Every Arch user has an install guide.
 This is mine.
+## Tested on real hardware!
 This guide is tested with archlinux-2023.12.01-x86_64.iso with an Ethernet connection.
 For WiFi setups, additional steps involving iwctl are necessary, as they require a different set of commands.
 ## Enhanced Security with LUKS